Jammie224/Project-Presentation-2-Artificial-Intelligence-Current-Event-Topics/media-assets/VO script.md

 ***[slide 7]***

 Moving on to how AI affects Warfare & Security

-Over 30 countries are developing or deploying some form of autonomous weapon system Major concern: “human-out-of-the-loop” weapons could make lethal decisions without oversight AI-Driven Surveillance & Security
+Over 30 countries are developing or deploying some form of autonomous weapon system, and the obvious major concern is that these “human-out-of-the-loop” weapons could make lethal decisions without a second opinion!

-Mass Surveillance
-China operates the world’s largest camera network with over 700 million cameras, many using facial recognition AI.
+AI is also used for Mass Surveillance.
+For example, China operates the world’s largest camera network with over 700 million cameras, many using facial recognition AI.
+And the US is also using Predictive policing AI.
-Predictive policing AI is already deployed in at least 60 police departments in the U.S.
-AI-enabled surveillance tools can identify people, track movement, or detect behavioral anomalies in real time.

-Cybersecurity & Defence
+***[slide 8]***

+Now what is happening *online*?

-Cyberattacks using generative AI tools increased by over 200% in 2024 alone.
+Cyberattacks using GenAI increased by over 200% in 2024 alone.

-AI can automatically generate malware, find vulnerabilities, or break weak encryption at scale.
+It's honestly not that surprising because AI can automatically generate malware, find vulnerabilities, or break weak encryption at scale.

-AI-Enabled Information Warfare
-•	Deepfake production increased by 900% between 2019 and 2024, driven by easy-to-use AI tools.
-•	In 2024, major elections saw millions of people exposed to AI-generated political misinformation.
-•	Deepfake audio can now replicate a voice with just 3 seconds of training data.
-Military Propaganda & Psychological Operations Military Decision-making
+And of course, deepfakes and political misinformation is becoming a huge concern as well

 3. Ethical AI Design and Development
 Human-Centered AI places human needs, values, and abilities at the core of AI system design.
 These include: